Thunder (Boys Like Girls song): Music video

-The music video for "Thunder", which was released on June 20, 2008, and premiered on FNMTV, shows a group of friends, which includes couples hanging out.
-The music video starts with the band playing before moving on to a group of friends along with the band members going to a restaurant to eat and commencing a food fight, with intervals of the band playing.
-The friends then go a field, where they drink and laugh, and then unsuccessfully attempt a human pyramid.
-The couples start hanging out alone and making out.
-From this point on, the band is shown playing in the rain.
-The friends are then shown going to a swimming pool and start swimming, with a couple making out underwater.
-They then run through a carpark and stand by the railings to see the sunrise.
-The couples are then making out again, and the music video ends with the band leaving their instruments.
+The music video for "Thunder", directed by Josh Forbes, was released on June 20, 2008, and premiered on FNMTV, shows a group of friends, which includes couples hanging out.
+The music video is a reflection of teenage youth, including scenes of food fights, late-night hangs, and swimming pool makeouts.
+Throughout the video, the band is shown performing the song in the rain.

 The video was shot in many different locations throughout Cerritos, California, a suburb in southeast Los Angeles county, which include: the Tall Mouse Crafts store off South Street and Carmenita Road, Jack's Restaurant on Carmenita and South Street, Cerritos Park East Park/Rec Center off Ironbark Drive and 166th Street, Cerritos Park East Swim Center off 166th Street and Carmenita, and a commercial parking structure off Towne Center Drive and Park Plaza Drive near the Cerritos Towne Center and across the street from the Cerritos Millennium Library.
 The main location where the band is seen playing in the street is Droxford St. and Pinewood Circle, a cul-de-sac in Cerritos.